Drunk Driving Accidents

 Punitive damages in Georgia are usually capped; however, drunk driving accident cases are exempt from the statutory cap.
 Any lawsuit that arises out of an incident involving drug- or alcohol-impaired behavior is not subject to the cap.
 Be sure to ask Attorney Terrence R. Bethune about the damages to which you may be entitled for your drunk driving accident injuries.

 Drunk drivers have no excuse for their actions.
 Georgia law gives the victims of drunk driving accidents the power to hold drunk drivers accountable for their behavior.
 If you have been injured by a drunk driver, protect your rights by contacting Atlanta car accident attorney Terrence R. Bethune.
-To schedule a free case evaluation with The Law Office of Terrence R. Bethune, call us now at (404) 875-7800 or visit our contact page.
+To schedule a free case evaluation with The Bethune Law Firm, call us now at (404) 875-7800 or visit our contact page.